Tag: Django

 path('admin/', admin.site.urls),

-path('', include('core.urls')), # Include URLs from our 'core' app
+path('', include('projects.urls')), # Include URLs from our 'projects' app

 ]

-3. Create a Template to Display Posts
+1. Create a Template Directory

 <!DOCTYPE html>